 Community Services provides support to allow individuals with severe mental illness to live in the community, includes Assertive Community Treatment (ACT) and community support teams.

 The Community Resource Court Program collaborates with Judicial System 15 to work with individuals diagnosed with mental disorders who become involved in the criminal court of Orange or Chatham counties.

 North Carolina Psychiatric Research Center provides state-of-the-art clinical treatment to patients at any stage of schizophrenia, bipolar disorder, depression, or other serious mental illness.

 UNC STEP Community Clinic - Wake provides treatment for individuals with severe mental illness, including, schizophrenia and other psychotic disorders, bipolar disorder and major depression.

-Recovery programs at the Center offer programming and opportunities for our patients and others in the community, which reinforces and complements the recovery and rehabilitation efforts of our other community-based services.
+Recovery programs at the Center offer programming for our patients and others in the community, which reinforce and complements the recovery and rehabilitation efforts of our other community-based services.